ISFB Certificate Credits

 Interview with Julian Jacquin, ISFB Certified in Credit

-"This training provides an in-depth understanding of the different types of credit, a mastery of risk analysis and the ability to propose tailor-made solutions adapted to customers' needs."
+"This training program provides participants with an in-depth understanding of different types of loans, teaches them how to analyze risks, and shows them how to offer customized solutions tailored to customer needs."

 Read the interview